roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 It was in August thirteenth, almost half-way through  the summer vacation, when Kyoka-chan's mother has paid me a visit.
 That was the day of my birthday.
-For selective mutism, I was awfully nervous towards her mother, my symptoms would arise to the people excepting a family, even if I was at home.
+For selective mutism, I was awfully nervous towards her mother, my symptoms would arise to the people excepting a family even if I was at home.
 "I offer you my sincerest condolences for your loss..."
 My mother served a tea to the table, she held the tray before her and bowed her head deeply.
 I also bowed, imitating it.
 Kyoka-chan's mother quietly lowered her head likewise, whereafter, peering into my eyes, assumed in front of me.
 I,  of course, could not look at her directly.
 "Shirahama Minami-san."
 Her mother called my name.
 My whole body tensed up.
-"I have came here today, because I have something to deliver."
+"I have come here today, because I have something to deliver."
 ...Something, to deliver..?
 A letter and a white box were tendered before me.
 This is...